Utsavlakshkar/Symptom_Checker/README.md

 This contains the CSS file used for styling

 # Running the files
 Create a new folder and download all the files in the folder.
-Open the folder in the command prompt and execute the Model.py (python3 Model.py) file to create a model.
-Then execute the app.py(python3 app.py) file to host the website on the local website.
+Open the folder in the command prompt and execute the app.py(python3 app.py) file to host the website on the local website.
 Then follow the instructions given on the website.